 Remove from heat and allow to cool enough to be handled easily.
 Spoon out the whole spices, except for a small bud of the long pepper…

 …and either (a) puree all this by grinding with a mortar and pestle, or (b) liquidize by other mechanical means.
 (I used the spice grinding attachment of our Kenwood, which has by far the best and sharpest blade for small work of any of our kitchen equipment.)

 When pureed, soften in the microwave (or by beating) a couple/few tablespoons of butter, and mix this well with the puree.
 Set this mixture aside while you do the first cooking of the duck.

 Pat the duck very dry with paper towels (because any moisture could cause even more ruckus in the next step than is going to happen anyway).
 Put a cold pan over fairly high heat, and immediately put your duck breasts in it skin side down.
-After about two minutes, when they’ve colored, turn them over and give them another two minutes’ cooking time.
+After seven minutes or so, when they’ve colored, turn them over and give them another three or four minutes’ cooking time.
 (The pan won’t be dry any more, believe me.
 You’ll be astonished at the amount of fat that comes out of that skin.)

 When this process is finished, remove the breasts to a roasting pan/tin with a rack.
 Place them skin side up first and slather them with about half the orange juice/zest/butter puree, and a grind (or shake) or so of black pepper.

 Put them into an oven heated to 180C/375F and roast them for 15 minutes.
 Then take the pan out, turn the dusk breasts over, slather them again with what remains of the citrus puree, and put them back in the oven for another 15 minutes.

 When the cooking time is done, remove the roasting pan from the oven and allow the cooked duck breasts to rest for at least five minutes — ten is better.